Formiga, Minas Gerais: Statistical Micro-region

-Location and Municipal Boundaries
+Location

 Formiga is located at an elevation of 841 meters just off highway MG-050.
 Neighboring municipalities are: Pains, Córrego Fundo, Arcos, and Japaraíba (North), Pedra do Indaiá, Itapecerica, Camacho (East), Candeias, Cristais, and Guapé (South), and Pimenta (West).

 Communications

 Formiga is linked to Belo Horizonte by MG-050 and lies 2 km south of the highway junction.
 There is also a railroad line carrying freight.
 The closest point on the Furnas reservoir is 25 km to the southwest.